dimagi/web_app_test/README.md

 ============

-This is a proof of concept to see whether we can use Microsoft Playwright as a robust way to test an CommCare app via Web Apps.
+This is a proof of concept to see whether we can use Microsoft Playwright as a robust way to test a CommCare app via Web Apps.

 Installation
 ------------

-1. Create a virtual environment
+1. Create a virtual environment.
+(Playwright requires Python 3.7+.)

        $ mkvirtualenv -p python3.8 web_app_test